Torsm/diff/README.md

 # diff

-Tool to spot differences in file trees of two separate directories.
+Tool to find differences in file trees of two separate directories.

 ## About